 - Quality management activities can be planned based on the WBS Project Management as well.

 - When a scope change happens, WBS can be helpful to see if the new scope is within the planned scope of the project.
 There will be changes in a project.
-Since WBS Project Management shows the overall project scope and deliverables of the project, how to fit the change into the existing project scope can be identified with the help of WBS Project Management.
+Since WBS Project Management shows the overall project scope and deliverables of the project, how to fit the change into the existing project scope can be identified with the help of WBS.

-- WBS Project Management can be used to evaluate the impacts of changes on the scope.
+- WBS can be used to evaluate the impacts of changes on the scope.
 A small change on a minor part of the project might affect several other aspects of the project.
 Since WBS Project Management shows the hierarchy of the project work and deliverables, a scope change on a work package might affect other parts related to that work package as well.
-This can be easily seen with the help of the WBS Project Management.
+This can be easily seen with the help of the WBS.

 - WBS can be used to control scope creep by reminding everyone what work needs to be done.
 WBS Project Management shows the overall project work and deliverables.
 Therefore, anything that is not seen in WBS will be out of project scope.
 If stakeholders are reminded to visit Work Breakdown Structure frequently, this will help to keep them on the same table and prevent scope creep respectively.